ovh/docs/pages/cloud/ovhcloud-connect/occ-howto-api/guide.en-gb.md

 > @api {DELETE} /ovhCloudConnect/{serviceName}/config/pop/{popId}/datacenter/{datacenterId}
 >

-If Extra Configuration is present, it will be immediatly deleted.
+If Extra Configuration is present, it will be deleted recursively.

 > [!api]
 >
 > @api {DELETE} /ovhCloudConnect/{serviceName}/config/pop/{popId}
 >

-When all children have been delete, POP can be deleted safely.
+When all children have been deleted, POP can be deleted safely.

 ### Adherences